People who know me know that I have an obsession for cherry blossoms.

 In Japan this season is so special that everything turns pink.
 Many Japanese products bring out a special Sakura version of their product during the spring.
 Here you can see my experience searching and finding Sakura related products.

-It was wonderful for me to get to know this beautiful country in the middle of the spring and it was something that really filled my heart and made me very inspired.
+It was wonderful for me to discover this beautiful country during spring season and it was something that really filled my heart and made me very inspired.

 On my return I met Liz, the editor of Lodestar magazine (an independent magazine-meets-journal for curious travellers who long to be inspired, see the world and meet interesting characters along the road).
 This magazines focuses on one country per issue and to my surprise she told me that the next issue was going to be Japan.